katatunix/katatunix.github.io/content/posts/2016/01-26-oop-vs-ecs.md

 * Separate functions from data.
 Components contain data only.
 A function has a global access over components.
 It might interest on certain component classes and manipulate instances of those classes.
 Functions now are called *systems* or *processors*.

-## Procedural Paradigm is bad?
+## Procedural is bad?

 We have achieved ECS architecture.
 But you may say:

->This is Procedural Paradigm (PP)!
-It's bad!
+*This is Procedural Paradigm (PP)!
+It's bad!*

 Yes, but which are bad things about PP?

->Well, PP tends to create more dependencies between parts because PP has two kinds of dependencies: functions depend on data, and functions depend on functions.
-Remember, OOP, with encapsulation, has only one kind -- the last one.
+*Well, PP tends to create more dependencies between parts because PP has two kinds of dependencies: functions depend on data, and functions depend on functions.
+Remember, OOP, with encapsulation, has only one kind -- the last one.*

 Don't worry!
 In ECS, systems don't depend systems.

->Hmm, but, PP is terrible because in reality data structures are usually changed, and this leads to changes of all dependent functions.
+*Hmm, but, PP is terrible because in reality data structures are usually changed, and this leads to changes of all dependent functions.*

 Don't worry!
 In an ECS architecture, because of the clear organization, when a component structure is changed, we know that it will lead to changes in the systems only, and it is not too difficult to find out and fix those changes in the related systems.
 One could argue that in game development, data structures are more stable than functions.